Short Term Rentals in Huntsville & Madison, AL: Buyer’s Guide

 What to Research Before Buying an Airbnb in Madison County

 A short-term rental purchase requires more research than a standard home purchase.
 You are not just buying a house.
-You are buying a property that must operate like a small hospitality business.
+You are buying a property that must operate like a small hospitality business, and staying current on Huntsville real estate market trends and expert tips can help you make better investment decisions.

 Use this checklist before making an offer: